-Beyond the products, Gourmet Foodstore offers a plethora of useful information about types of truffles, grading truffles, cooking with... truffles, and much, much more.
+Beyond the products, Gourmet Foodstore offers a plethora of useful information about types of truffles, grading truffles, cooking with truffles, and much more.

 Marx Foods is a perfect place to do your truffle shopping.
-Besides fresh black or white truffles in season, you can order frozen truffles as well.
+Besides fresh black or white truffles (white truffles are rarer and have a more robust taste than black truffles) in season, you can order frozen truffles as well.
 The truffles come from all over the world, including France, Italy, Oregon, and Australia.
 You’ll also find truffle cheeses, oils, butters, and even truffle juice.

 Since you might want something special to serve those truffles with, Marx also sells meat, seafood, poultry, and pantry ingredients to round out your purchases.

 Urbani Truffles might seem familiar, possibly because you’ve seen the small cans of truffle mixtures at your local grocery store.
 The cans—about the size of a can of tomato paste—contain truffles mixed with mushrooms, cream, herbs, or other ingredients.
 This is nice because it offers the flavor of truffles at an affordable price.

 If you can’t find them at your grocer, they’re available on Amazon as well as directly through Urbani.
 The company has been in business for generations, and you’ll find even more truffle products as well as fresh summer truffles on their website.

 Eataly has been making a name for itself with its high-end grocery stores.
 If you don’t live near a store, you can order online.
 The store has an Italian flair, and so do the truffle products.